helix-foundation/currency/contracts/governance/README.md

-It configures the `PolicyVotes` contract for the specific proposal, creates a cloned copy of the contract for voting, removes the proposal to be voted on from its own store (the submitter is not able to get a refund), emits a `VotingStarted` event, and finally removes the `PolicyProposals` contract from having any policy permissions, ending the proposing process and making room for the next one at the start of the next generation.
+It configures the `PolicyVotes` contract for the specific proposal, creates a cloned copy of the contract for voting, removes the proposal to be voted on from its own store (the submitter is not able to get a refund), emits a `VoteStart` event, and finally removes the `PolicyProposals` contract from having any policy permissions, ending the proposing process and making room for the next one at the start of the next generation.